-- All servers on a site should have the same product version installed (for example, CathexisVision 2017).
-Different product versions on the same site are not supported. - The CathexisVision user interface (server/client) will be able to connect to and view software running any service pack of the same version. - The intention is for the user interface to be able to connect to a product one version earlier (such as CathexisVision 2017 connecting to CathexisVision 2016) but some features may not be available. - The user interface may be able to connect to and view earlier products (2 or more versions earlier), but there are no guarantees - some or all features may not be functional. - CathexisVision 2023 can only connect to sites running CathexisVision 2019 and above.
+- All servers on a site should have the same product version installed (for example, CathexisVision 2024).
+Different product versions on the same site are not supported. - The CathexisVision user interface will be able to connect to and view software running any service pack of the same version. - The intention is for the user interface to be able to connect to a product one version earlier (such as CathexisVision 2024 connecting to CathexisVision 2023) but some features may not be available. - The user interface may be able to connect to and view earlier products (2 or more versions earlier), but there are no guarantees some or all features may not be functional.